ConnorSweeneyDev/.config/README.md

 ## Terminal
 - Windows Terminal &rightarrow; Run `winget install --id Microsoft.WindowsTerminal`
 - PowerShell (pwsh.exe) &rightarrow; Run `winget install --id Microsoft.Powershell --source winget`
-- NerdFont &rightarrow; Download from [here](https://www.nerdfonts.com/font-downloads) and put the contents in C:\Documents\Fonts, select all and right click then select install
+- NerdFont &rightarrow; Download from [here](https://www.nerdfonts.com/font-downloads) and put the contents in C:\Documents\Fonts, select all and right click then select install\
+  You can delete the .ttf files from the folder after you've installed them.
 ### Terminal Settings:
 - Startup &rightarrow; "Default profile" = PowerShell.
-"Default termial application" = Windows Terminal
+"Default termial application" = Windows Terminal.
+"Launch size" = 120x25.
+"Launch parameters" = Center on launch enabled.
 - Interaction &rightarrow; "Warn when closing more than one tab" = Off
 - Appearance &rightarrow; "Use acrylic material in the tab row" = On.
 "Use active terminal title as application title" = Off
 - Actions &rightarrow; Add a new action "Close tab" assigned to `ctrl+shift+d`.
 Set "Toggle fullscreen" to `alt+enter`